Density of quasismooth hypersurfaces in simplicial toric varieties: Sieving closed points

 \section{Sieving closed points}

-We are now in the shape to prove Theorem~\ref{T:main} following Poonen's method.
+We are now in the shape to prove Theorem~\ref{T:main} following the method of Poonen.
 The notations are the same as in the previous section, except that we assume $K = \mathbb F_q$ to be a finite field.